Subscribe RSS Contact Us

 The agency is concerned

-that “consumers may mistakenly assume that the drug will address all of the potential consequences of the condition mentioned in the ad by making inferences that go beyond what is explicitly stated in an advertisement.”
+that “consumers may mistakenly assume that the drug will address all of the buy generic viagra potential consequences of the condition mentioned in the ad by making inferences that go beyond what is explicitly stated in an advertisement.”
 The FDA notes that if consumers have difficulty distinguishing between disease awareness information and branded drug product claims, consumers “may be misled.”

 The study that the FDA is proposing to conduct will explore perceptions that result from including both disease information and promotional information about a specific drug in the same advertising piece.
 Two variables will be examined in the study: (1) the type of disease information (possible disease outcomes, versus non-outcome information, versus no information); and (2) the format of the information (integrated with drug information versus separated).